discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/01-introduction.md

 If you don't have your own community, then you can log into the public ["Theme Creator"](https://meta.discourse.org/t/get-started-with-theme-creator-and-the-theme-cli/108444) community, visit your profile page, and then choose the "Themes" tab.

 From there, click the "Install" button, and then choose "Create New" in the popup.
 Enter a name for your theme, then hit "Create".
-Once you see your new theme, use the "Edit CSS/HTML" button to enter the code editor.
+Once you see your new theme, use the "Edit Code" button.

 ### Editing Code